 Free Spay & Neuter Program

 The City of Albuquerque Animal Welfare Department offers free spay or neuter services for the cats and dogs of low-income and moderate-income Albuquerque residents.
-Surgeries are offered on Tuesday and Thursday at the East Side Animal Shelter Veterinary Clinic.
+Surgeries are offered on Tuesday through Friday at the East Side Animal Shelter Veterinary Clinic Only.
 There also is a voucher program that can pay for surgeries at participating private veterinary clinics.
 Details about the times, qualifications and services are provided below, among the answers to frequently asked questions.

 Frequently Asked Questions